And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 Then you've got to take it back and sign it back in.

-And one parent said that a lot of students are too embarrassed to go ask for toilet paper, and they are going home sick instead.
+And one parent said that a lot of students are too embarrassed to go ask for toilet paper and they are going home sick instead.

 I guess what that means is that the child is going to the principal's office.

-I'm sick, I feel horrible.
+I feel horrible.

-Because they're too embarrassed to go out there and ask for toilet paper, because I assume that the parents says, look, everybody knows what's going to happen here when you go in and ask for toilet paper.
+Because I assume that the parent says, look, everybody knows what's going to happen here when you go in and ask for toilet paper.

 It's a little embarrassing thing to do.

-Wait till Cheryl Crow hears about this.
+Wait till Cheryl Crowe hears about this.

-She had this idea of one sheet.
+She had this idea of one sheet, one sheet per person.

 Hell, I would dope too.